Raiffeisen Rio Review 2023: Pros & Cons

 The fees

-You will pay a management fee of 0.65% on your invested assets per year.
-This fee is not too bad in Switzerland.
-On top of that, you will have to pay for the stamp duty.
+You will pay a management fee of 0.65% on your invested assets annually, which is not too bad in Switzerland.
+In addition, you will have to pay stamp duty.

 The other thing not included in the management fee is the product costs.
-Each of the funds they will use to invest your money also has an annual fee.
+Each fund they will use to invest your money also has an annual fee.

 I could not find any core fund with 0.30%.
 They seem to be around 0.5%.
 But I have probably not found the proper ones.

-Overall, these fees are not great.
-The core components, if they are around 0.3%, are reasonably priced.
+Overall, these fees are not good.
+The core components, if around 0.3%, are reasonably priced.
 And the management fee is okay for Switzerland.
 On the other hand, the themes are too expensive.
+When everything is added together, this product is quite expensive.

 Is it safe to invest with Raiffeisen Rio?